3 Court House Drive, Central Islip, NY

 (631) 940 - DUCK (3825)

-DescriptionBethpage Ballpark, home of the Long Island Ducks Baseball Team is located at 3 Court House Drive in Central Islip, New York.
-An entire section of the paved, parking area closest to the West Gate Ramp and entrance is dedicated to handicapped parking.
-The ramp leads to the entrance and spacious main concourse of this venue.
+DescriptionFairfield Properties Ballpark, home of the Long Island Ducks Baseball Team is located at 3 Court House Drive in Central Islip, New York.
+An entire section of the paved, parking area closest to the West Gate Ramp and entrance is dedicated to accessible parking.
+A ramp leads to the entrance and spacious main concourse of this venue.

-Multi-stall, handicapped-accessible restrooms are located on the main concourse and second floor.
-There is a single-occupancy (family), handicapped-accessible restroom near the Customer Service Booth
+Multi-stall, accessible restrooms are located on the main concourse and second floor.
+There is a single-occupancy ,accessible, family restroom near the Customer Service Booth

 Distance to venue: close